West Texas Intermediate (WTI) crude oil is the primary benchmark for U.S. oil pricing. It is one of the most actively traded commodities in the world.

 Select a historical basis and projection horizon to see where seasonal patterns suggest Crude Oil (WTI) may be headed.

-Projection as of Mar 10, 2026 from closing price $87.38
+Projection as of Apr 24, 2026 from closing price $97.18

-When both the consecutive and midterm election year bases point in the same direction, the signal carries more consistency across different analytical lenses.
-The median return of +10.1% for the midterm election year pattern is often more informative than the average, as it reduces distortion from outlier years like the historical worst of -27.8%.
+When both the consecutive and midterm election year bases point in the same direction, the signal carries more consistency across different historical lenses.
+In this case, the median return is often more informative than the average, since extreme outliers like the historical best of +90.9% can significantly skew averages away from the typical experience.

 This information is provided for educational purposes only and does not constitute financial advice, a recommendation, or a solicitation to buy or sell any security.
 Seasonal patterns are based on historical data and do not guarantee future performance.
 All investment decisions carry risk.
 Consult a qualified financial advisor before making investment decisions.